-We spent the last six months carefully amassing 60% keyboards in order to provide you with the very best options.
+We spent the last several years carefully amassing 60% keyboards in order to provide you with the very best options.

 Every keyboard on this list are tried and tested by our team.